ellap4n/workshop-task-4/README.md

 ### Coding User inputs
 Now that I had all my image layers ready, I needed to code user inputs to change these components.
 I followed the workshop video for this step to create a selection dropdown for the season, and a toggle for the birds overhead.

+the season changed both the colours of the sky and reflection of the sea.

 ## Sky
 This was extremely difficult - I wanted a gradient fill for the sky, but there was no function for this.
 I assumed that transiton % could be coded for and I had planned to make this simply follow the position of the mouse so the colour would move up and down.